Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 ## Implement Secrets using Azure Key Vault

-Last week, we saw how Kubernetes has a built in Secrets resource that allows us to store secrets.
-However, it's a well known fact that these values are just base64-encoded values so they are not really secure if one has access to your Kubernetes cluster.
-In a production scenario, you will want to leverage a third party secrets vault like Azure Key Vault or HashiCorp Vault to encrypt and store secrets.
+It's a well known fact that Kubernetes secretes are just base64-encoded values and not secure especially if malicious users have access to your Kubernetes cluster.
+In a production scenario, you will want to leverage an external vault like [Azure Key Vault]((https://azure.microsoft.com/products/key-vault/)) or [HashiCorp Vault](https://www.vaultproject.io/) to encrypt and store secrets.

-Using the [Secrets Store CSI driver](https://secrets-store-csi-driver.sigs.k8s.io/) that can be enabled on your AKS cluster, we will leverage [Azure Key Vault](https://azure.microsoft.com/products/key-vault/).
+With AKS, we can enable the [Secrets Store CSI driver](https://secrets-store-csi-driver.sigs.k8s.io/) add-on which will allow us to leverage Azure Key Vault.

-Enable the `azure-keyvault-secrets-provider` add-on in your AKS cluster.

 ```bash
 az aks enable-addons \